amikos-tech/chroma-cookbook/docs/security/chroma-ssl-cert.md

 ### Creating a self-signed certificate

+!!! warning "Important"

+   The `SAN` (Subject Alternative Name) is required for the certificate to work as modern security standards require the certificate to match the domain name.

 You will also need to create a `openssl.cnf` file in the same directory with the following content:

     ```ini